As you launch your medical career, gain experience through leadership and networking opportunities within the osteopathic medical profession.

 Learn more about governance by joining your state osteopathic affiliate and specialty college.

-A customized resident track at OMED offers mentoring and networking opportunities with industry leaders, career planning sessions and other tools to guide your career.
+A customized resident physician track at OMED offers mentoring and networking opportunities with industry leaders, career planning sessions and other tools to guide your career.

 Promoting osteopathic medicine